 Cladding spraying in Peterborough

-Peterborough has grown into one of the east of England’s busiest distribution locations, and the clad warehouses that drive it cover serious acreage.
-When elevations on that scale fade, recladding is rarely a realistic line in anyone’s budget.
-Cladding spraying is: the existing profiled steel and composite panels are prepared and resprayed in place, restoring finish and protection for a fraction of replacement cost, while the building keeps trading.
+Peterborough has grown into one of the East of England’s busiest distribution locations.
+The big clad warehouses that drive it cover serious acreage.
+When elevations on that scale fade, recladding rarely makes sense in anyone’s budget.
+Cladding spraying does: we prepare the existing profiled steel and composite panels, then respray them in place.
+It brings back the finish and protection for a fraction of replacement cost, and the building keeps trading while we do it.

-National Coating Specialists prices nothing without a survey.
-On large-format buildings especially, the inspection is what keeps an expensive misjudgement off the table before anyone commits.
-Walls are usually the headline, but gutters, flashings, dock doors and roof sheets weather on the same clock, and pricing them within one scope is nearly always cheaper than treating them as separate projects later.
+We won’t price anything without a survey.
+On large buildings, especially, the inspection is what keeps an expensive misjudgement off the table before anyone commits.
+Walls are usually the headline, but gutters, flashings, dock doors and roof sheets all weather on the same clock.
+We find pricing them within one scope is nearly always cheaper than treating them as separate projects later.

 Big sheds, wide skies, exposed elevations

-The flat Cambridgeshire country around Peterborough gives wind and weather a clear run at large elevations, and south-facing walls take heavy sunlight through the summer.
-The familiar results are uneven fade across long runs of panel, chalking finishes, and cut edge corrosion working along laps and sheet ends, often worst at loading-dock level where impacts have chipped the original coating.
+The flat Cambridgeshire country around Peterborough gives wind and weather a clear run at large elevations.
+South-facing walls take heavy sunlight through the summer.
+The familiar results are uneven fade across long runs of panel, chalking finishes, and cut-edge corrosion working its way along laps and sheet ends.
+It’s often worst at loading-dock level where impacts have chipped the original coating.

-On warehouses this size, small defects multiply across thousands of square metres, which is why condition gets mapped properly during the survey rather than sampled from one convenient corner.
-Access is its own planning exercise at this scale: powered platforms, exclusion zones around live dock doors and traffic management all have to be designed around a site that cannot simply stop receiving lorries for a fortnight.
+On warehouses this size, small defects multiply across thousands of square metres.
+That’s why we map the condition properly during the survey, rather than just sampling one convenient corner.
+Access is its own planning exercise at this scale: powered platforms, exclusion zones around live dock doors, and traffic management all have to be designed around a site that can’t simply stop receiving lorries for a fortnight.

 What the survey report gives you